minddust/jquery-pjaxr/README.md

 ## Note 2

-There is lib is still beta.
+This is lib is still beta.
 There are no test cases yet.
 Everything works as expected but for production usage - please wait until v1.1.0.

 ## Installation